joshgerdes/jekyll-uno/_posts/2023-02-23-azure-availability-zone-peering.md

 But suppose you are curious or want to delve deeper into your Disaster Recovery and resiliency architecture within a single region.
 In that case, it can be helpful to know the mapping.

 This information isn't fed into the Azure Portal.
-To find the mapping, we need to query the Azure API directly using the [Check Zone Peers](https://learn.microsoft.com/en-us/rest/api/resources/subscriptions/check-zone-peers?tabs=HTTP&WT.mc_id=AZ-MVP-5004796 "Subscriptions - Check Zone Peers") endpoint.
+To find the mapping, we need to query the Azure API directly using the [Check Zone Peers](https://learn.microsoft.com/en-us/rest/api/resources/subscriptions/check-zone-peers?tabs=HTTP&WT.mc_id=AZ-MVP-5004796 "Subscriptions - Check Zone Peers"){:target="_blank"} endpoint.

 To do this, I have written a rough PowerShell script that will register the AvailabilityZonePeering Azure feature that you need to enable the lookup and query the API for the mappings.